JoGorska/hackathon_team_4/README.md

 ### Python beautify
 All pages were initialy put through [Python Formatter](https://codebeautify.org/python-formatter-beautifier) which automaticaly sorted most of the too long lines errors.
-Than the code was checked by pylint and problems were displayed in the console.
+Then the code was checked by pylint and problems were displayed in the console.
 Once the issues were cleared I have put all code though pep8 validator.

 ### Python validator